 Trade War Heats Up Again As China Sets Tariffs On $75 Billion In U.S. Goods, Autos

 China says it will slap tariffs on autos, auto parts and thousands of other U.S. goods worth a total of $75 billion.
-Friday's announcement marks an escalation in a trade war that has rippled through the world economy and raised fears of a U.S. recession.
+President Trump promised to respond.
+Friday's announcement by China marks an escalation in a trade war that has rippled through the world economy and raised fears of a U.S. recession.

 The first batch of tariffs will go into effect Sept.
 1, and a second, on autos and auto parts, is due to go into effect Dec.
 15. The tariffs range from 5% to 25%.